Farmville, Virginia: Infrastructure

-Volunteer fire fighting
+Volunteer firefighting

-The Farmville Volunteer Fire Department is designated as Company 1 in Prince Edward County after being the first fire department established in the county in 1870.
-The FFD provides services to nearly 10,000 people in their first due, which comprises the entire town of Farmville, and into the immediately surrounding area of Prince Edward County, Buckingham County, and Cumberland County.
+The Farmville Volunteer Fire Department is designated as Company 1 in Prince Edward County.
+It was the first fire department established in the county, in 1870.
+The FFD provides services to nearly 10,000 people in their first due, which comprises the entire town of Farmville, and into the immediate surrounding area of Prince Edward County, Buckingham County, and Cumberland County.

-Firefighting apparatus include an engine, ladder truck, and a rescue-squad.
-The department's fleet also contains an Emergency Medical Services quick response pick-up truck, and a support pick-up truck, along with a hazmat, decontamination, and spill/leak supply trailer.
+Firefighting apparatus include an engine, ladder truck, and rescue-squad.
+The department's fleet also contains an emergency medical services quick response pickup truck; support pickup truck; and a hazmat, decontamination, and spill/leak supply trailer.